Last Updated on February 2, 2023 by Clarisse Walters

 - Use of Fertilizers

-The lack of nutrients in the soil is a significant reason for the lack of female flowers.
+Pumpkin growers know that lack of nutrients in the soil is a significant reason for the lack of female flowers.
 You can boost the soil by adding suitable fertilizers.
 Potassium encourages the general functioning of the plant.
-Phosphorous is best for flower and fruit production.
+Phosphorous is best for successful pollination of flowers and fruit production.

 You can opt for bloom food that contains high potassium and phosphorous levels to encourage the production of female blooms in weak pumpkin plants.